 rs,y,w=qsBs,y,wPs,y,w

-Where qs is catchability of species s (proportion of the population harvested by one vessel in one week) and Ps,y,w is the price per unit biomass of species s in week w of year y.
+where qs is the catchability of species s (proportion of the population harvested by one vessel in one week) and Ps,y,w is the price per unit biomass of species s in week w of year y.
 Prices were held constant for groundfish and salmon, so fishers also had perfect knowledge of the revenue and profit they would earn in a week for those populations.
 A linear demand function was built for crab to better mimic real dynamics of the Dungeness crab fishery.
-In particular, the demand function led to much higher depletion by the end of the season and increased the temporal overlap between the realized crab and salmon fisheries.
-Prices for Dungeness crab (Pd,y,w, subscript d for Dungness) went up linearly as catches fell once total weekly catches (Cd,y,w) were below 10% of average recruitment (Rd):
+This function led to much higher population depletion by the end of the season and increased the temporal overlap between the crab and salmon fisheries.
+Prices for Dungeness crab (Pd,y,w, subscript d for Dungness) increased linearly as catches fell once total weekly catches (Cd,y,w) were below 10% of average recruitment (Rd):

 Pd,y,w=1,Cd,y,w-1>0.1Rd2-10Cd,y,w-1,otherwise

 This price function is continuous when Rd=1, as we assumed.
 Fishers used the crab prices from the previous week to calculate expected revenue and profit for the upcoming week.
-In the first week of the year, we assumed fishers already had a perfect signal of recruitment, and they calculated expected prices based on the demand function assuming that every vessel holding a crab permit would fish for crab in the first week.
+In the first week of the year, we assumed fishers already had perfect knowledge of recruitment, and they calculated expected prices based on the demand function, assuming that every vessel holding a crab permit would fish for crab in the first week.
 Crab prices were held constant at 1 in the algorithm that tunes costs.

-Each week every fisher then calculated their expected marginal profits (rs,y,w – cs,v) for each fishery that was open and for which they held a permit, and either fished in the most profitable fishery or, if no fishery was profitable, did not fish that week.
+Each week every fisher then calculated their expected marginal profits (rs,y,w – cs,v) for each fishery that was open and for which they held a permit, and either fished in the most profitable fishery or, if no fishery was profitable (rs,y,w – cs,v <0), did not fish that week.
 For vessels holding multiple permits, variable costs across fisheries were correlated (i.e., efficiency across fisheries is correlated for each vessel at a correlation of c).

 Salmon and crab population models

-Salmon and crab populations were simply modeled as random recruitment deviations with no dynamics explicitly linking abundances from one year to the next.
+Salmon and crab populations were modeled as random recruitment deviations with no dynamics explicitly linking abundances from one year to the next.
 Thus, recruitment for species s in year y was:

 Ry,s=Rseεy,s